Selected writings, publications, and presentations:

 - fonza, a.; Garber, G.; Lowitt, P.; Lacy, J. (2007, September).
 Aspects of the Massachusetts Land Use Statutes in the National Context, Massachusetts Chapter of the American Planning Association.
 Presented to the Massachusetts Task Force on Zoning Reform, Executive Office of Housing and Economic Development.

 - fonza, a.
 (2002, May).
 North First Street Redevelopment Oral History Project.
 Interview files on E-Black Champaign-Urbana. http://eblackcu.net/portal/archive/files/interview-lum-rose–joe-taylor_8dc277fece.pdf

-Recommended Writings (and writings where my published work is quoted or referenced):
+Recommended Writings (and writings where my published work or my ideas are cited or referenced):

 - Everest, p.j.
 (Spring 2017).
 “From Douglass to Coates: Religion, Liberation and African American Autobiography.”
 Thesis, University of Oslo.

 - Barnesmoore, l. r.
 (2017).
 “Conscious Evolution, Social Development and Environmental Justice,” in Environment and Social Psychology.
 Vol. 2 (1): 1-14.